Nemyšl

 Nemyšl (Nemischl) is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Nemyšl lies approximately 12 km north of Tábor, 63 km north of České Budějovice, and 67 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Dědice, Dědičky, Hoštice, Prudice, Úlehle, Úraz and Záhoříčko are administrative parts of Nemyšl.
+Nemyšl consists of eight municipal parts (in brackets population according to the 2021 census):